SuleMareVientu/GameplayFixesV-ScriptHookV/README.md

 - Reload the INI config with F12 (key can be changed).

 **Memory:**
+- Skip intro and legal messages at the start of the game.
+- Skip the landing page that defaults to Online mode on the Enhanced version.
 - Allow low priority props to be spawned around the map.
     - You must enable ExtendGamePools if using Enhanced.
 - Disable the automatic centering of the wheels when a ped exits a vehicle.
 Applies to all vehicles (not only the player's).